tippi-fifestarr/world-train/README.md

 ## What use are smart contracts?

-1. World Train v0: TrainID, Track Conductor, Passengers
+1. [World Train v0](./train.sol): TrainID, Track Conductor, Passengers
 2. Passenger Ticketing Agent v0: Allow a passenger to buy a ticket (normal or VIP), or upgrade to VIP
 3. World Train v1: Access Control allow Tippi to issue CREW_ROLE, which permits access to CheckIn in any car, Cars.

 ### Write

-Considerations
+Considerations?

 ### Compile